Brilliance Of 13-year Old Boys Statesmen Now In Book Stores - UrduPoint

 Brilliance Of 13-year Old Boy's 'Statesmen' Now In Book Stores

-The book titled "Statesmen" is a compilation of invaluable insights about the geographies, population and some other useful information which may help historians, researchers and journalist to take as a prelude to initiate any thorough research of countries which they want to discover and dissect their various facets.
+The book titled "Statesmen" is a compilation of invaluable insights about the geographies, population and some other useful information that may help historians, researchers and journalists to take as a prelude to initiate any thorough research of countries which they want to discover and dissect their various facets.

-Sharing details of his struggle, Saleh said that since the outbreak of Covid-19, he took the responsibility over himself to do a research-based-work on the countries and did not rely on just scattered information on the internet, which many times lacked veracity.
+Sharing details of his struggle, Saleh said that since the outbreak of Covid-19, he took responsibility over himself to do a research-based work on the countries and did not rely on just scattered information on the internet, which many times lacked veracity.

 He said that he checked from multiple sources before incorporating it into his final draft.